Malikeh97/emnlp-mergekit/README.md

 - Piecewise assembly of language models from layers ("Frankenmerging")
 - [Mixture of Experts merging](#mixture-of-experts-merging)

-🔊 Call to Evolve - to solve evolutionary merge methods as a community - please see [Issue will be linked in the camera-ready version].
+🔊 Call to Evolve - to solve evolutionary merge methods as a community - please see [Issue will be added in the camera-ready version].

 🌐 GUI Launch Alert 🤗 - We are excited to announce the launch of a graphical user interface for mergekit in Hugging Face Spaces!
 This GUI simplifies the merging process, making it more accessible to a broader audience.
 Check it out and contribute at [Hugging Face Spaces - mergekit-community (The link will be added in the camera-ready version)].